 Students are expected to remain in full-time residency for at least the first three years of the Program and are encouraged to remain so until they leave on the pre-doctoral internship.
 The Graduate School at the University of Utah defines full-time attendance at the University as 9 or more semester hours, excluding summers.
+Following the third year of residency, students must be registered for at least 3 hours per semester, excluding summer.
+Please see Graduate School policies at http://gradschool.utah.edu/graduate-catalog/registration/ for more detailed information.

-Program and department policies allow students entering with a Bachelor's degree a maximum of seven years, and those entering with a Master's degree six years, from the date of initial matriculation to complete all requirements for the Ph.D. degree.
+Program and department policies allow students entering with a Bachelor's degree a maximum of seven years, and those entering with a Master's degree six years, from the date of initial matriculation, to complete all requirements for the Ph.D. degree.
 Failure to complete all program requirements within this time frame may result in dismissal from the program and the department.
 If exceptional circumstances are foreseen that would preclude a student from program completion within the allowable time limit deadlines, a student with the approval and support of his/her faculty program advisor may apply to the Counseling Psychology Committee and petition for up to a one-year timeline extension beyond the maximum allowable timeline limits stated above.
 Such a petition is granted based on a review by the CCP Committee of the student's reasons for the timeline request followed by a majority vote from the CCP Committee to grant the student's petition request.
 If a timeline petition is granted by the CCP Committee, during the period of time of the extension the student's program of study will placed on Probationary Status for exceeding program timeline deadlines.
 The student must, upon completing the timeline extension period, initiate a letter that is approved and countersigned by the student's program advisor petitioning the CCP program to remove the probationary status designation prior to graduation.

 All students have two years to complete their pre-dissertation research project.
-Students who do not complete their pre-dissertation research project within the time limit may be dismissed from the program and the department for failure to meet required program of study timeline deadlines.
+Students who do not complete their pre-dissertation research project within the time limit may be placed on academic probation or dismissed from the program and the department for failure to meet required program of study timeline deadlines.
 If exceptional circumstances have interfered with completion of this project, a student with the approval and support of her or his faculty adviser may appeal to the Counseling Psychology Committee for up to (but no more than) a one-year extension.
 Such a petition is granted based on a review by the CCP Committee of the student's reasons for the time extension request followed by a majority vote from the CCP Committee to grant the student's petition request.
 If a pre-dissertation research project time extension is granted by the CCP Committee, during the period of time of the extension the student's program of study will placed on Probationary Status for exceeding the pre-dissertation research project time deadline.
 The student must, upon completing the time extension period, initiate a letter that is approved and countersigned by the student's program advisor petitioning the CCP program to remove the probationary status designation prior to taking the doctoral qualifying examination.